Protection of Personal and Property Rights Amendment Bill

 Nations; abuse condemned by indigenous peoples around the globe; abuse condemned by organisations such as Amnesty

 International; abuse which has resulted in the Declaration on the Rights of Indigenous Peoples being delayed, perhaps

-Madam Speaker, this Bill pays particular attention to the vulnerabilities of the elderly, their welfare and their
+Mr Speaker, this Bill pays particular attention to the vulnerabilities of the elderly, their welfare and their rights;

-rights; the harmful physical, psychological, sexual, material, financial or social damage caused by the behaviour of
+the harmful physical, psychological, sexual, material, financial or social damage caused by the behaviour of someone

 When the Law Commission consulted for their 2001 report, they sought wide involvement from older people and their